Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Unbinned likelihood analysis of individual FRBs

 where $i$ is the index of the neutrino event, $N$ is the total number of neutrino events, $S_i$ is the probability density function (PDF) of the source associated events, $B_i$ is the PDF of background events, $n_s$ is the number of signal neutrino events emitted by the source. $n_s$ is a free variable and should be determined by maximizing the likelihood function $\mathcal{L}$ while noting that $n_s\ge0$.

 The source PDF is defined as:

-where $\sigma_i$ is the angular localization error of each neutrino event, $\theta_i$ is the angular separation between the interested source to each neutrino event.
+where $\sigma_i$ is the angular localization error of each neutrino event, $\theta_i$ is the angular separation between the hypothetical source and each neutrino event $i$.
 We do not include any time component, as the CHIME and IceCube catalogs do not have time overlap.